Login for PhD students at UCPH

 In-person: Thu 23

-The final scheduling of teaching on 9—17 January will take your wishes into account as the dates in parenthesis involve only two of the three work groups.
-This allows you to either reserve for course work all of the days outside the parentheses or divide them into two shorter days involving both the days mentioned inside and the days outside the parentheses.
+The final scheduling of teaching on 9-21 January will take your wishes into account as the dates in parenthesis involve only two of the three work groups that will be formed.
+This allows you to either reserve for course work all the days mentioned before the parentheses or divide those days into shorter days involving both the days mentioned inside and outside the parentheses.

 Please check your alumnus email account (and its spam filter) three weeks before course start, as you are expected to submit a sound recording before the course.